 Helena Police Department Command Staff

-Assistant Chief of Police Steve Hagen
+Interim-Chief of Police Steve Hagen

 Steve was born and raised in Milwaukee, Wisconsin.
 He joined the United States Air Force in January 1987 where he served at Malmstrom Air Force Base as a Law Enforcement Specialist until September 1991.
 He became a member of the Helena Police Department in October of 1991.